-Zinc-Aluminum(ZA) Alloys and Zamak alloys are blong to two kinds of zinc alloys in one of family of zinc, Depends on their composition, properties and applications, different zinc alloys will be used for casting desired zinc die castings to meet the right requirement in different industries.
-ZA alloys contain higher aluminum content, and soft, higher melting points and cost, But Zamak alloys are common zinc alloys, which contain lower aluminum content and other metal elements, and harder, lower melting points and cost.
+Zinc-Aluminum(ZA) Alloys and Zamak alloys blong to two kinds of zinc alloys in one of family of zinc, Depends on their composition, metal properties, These zinc alloys will be used for casting desired zinc die castings to meet the right requirement in different industries.
+ZA alloys contain higher aluminum content, and soft, higher melting points, which are used for components for lightweight, excellent mechanical properities and high strength.
+However Zamak alloys are common zinc alloys, which contain lower aluminum content, but harder, lower melting points, which are used for some common consumer electronics, gifts and hardwares.
 So they also have their different application respectively.
-Now Zinc-Aluminum (ZA) Alloys vs. Zamak Alloys, And Different Applications will have a comparison of the two, along with their typical uses.
+Now Zinc-Aluminum (ZA) Alloys vs. Zamak Alloys, and different Applications, From the follow key points, look in their difference in depth.

 ---|---|---|